SS Klondike

-SS Klondike is the name of two sternwheelers, the second now a National Historic Site located in Whitehorse, Yukon.
+SS Klondike is the name of two sternwheelers, known separately as Klondike I and Klondike II, of which the second is a National Historic Site located in Whitehorse, Yukon, Canada.
 They ran freight between Whitehorse and Dawson City, along the Yukon River, the first from 1929 to 1936 and the second, an almost exact replica of the first, from 1937 to 1950.

+History

 Klondike I was built by the British Yukon Navigation Company (a subsidiary of the White Pass and Yukon Route railway company) in 1929 and had the distinction of having 50% more capacity than a regular sternwheeler, while still having the shallow draft and meeting the size requirements in order to travel down the Yukon River.
 Klondike I had a cargo capacity of 270 metric tonnes without having to push a barge.